 Edward Frankel Memorial Library

-IPTAR maintains a comprehensive psychoanalytic library at its West Side office.
+IPTAR maintains a comprehensive psychoanalytic library.
 The library reading room is available to both candidates and members.
 It includes a wide selection of books and complete sets of the major psychoanalytic journals.
 A recent library addition is PEP WEB, which provides access to the current version of the PEP Archive, a virtual psychoanalytic library containing over 40,000 articles from the major psychoanalytic journals and more than 50 books, including the Standard Edition of Freud’s works.

 Each candidate at IPTAR has the capability of using the PEP WEB service at home on their own computers.
 Everyone is supplied with a personal password with which they can log into the site at any time.
 Psychoanalytic writings from all the major publications are available in their entirety.